Alpheus heterochaelis: Biology

 The bigclaw snapping shrimp produces a loud, staccato concussive noise with its snapping claw.
 The sound is produced when the claw snaps shut at great speed creating a high-speed water jet.
 This creates a small, short-lived cavitation bubble and it is the immediate collapse of this bubble that creates the sound.
 A spark is formed at the same time.
 The snapping noise serves to deter predators and to stun prey, and is also used for display purposes.
+The duration of time that the bigclaw snapping shrimp has its snapping claw cocked, doesn't affect the distance that the stun travels.
+There is a limit of how of far the stun can travel, cocking after that limit won't affect the stun anymore.

 The bigclaw snapping shrimp feeds on worms, small crustaceans and fish such as gobies and pearlfish.
 It is itself eaten by the weakfish (Cynoscion regalis).
 It is often associated with the black-clawed mud crab (Panopeus herbstii), sharing the crab's burrow and remaining uneaten, even though this crab eats similar-sized shrimps of other species.

 Bigclaw snapping shrimps mostly live as monogamous pairs.
 The female is only receptive for a short time just after moulting.
 The eggs hatch about four weeks after being laid and the larvae do not feed, but instead rely on their egg yolks.
 They develop very quickly and pass through their three larval stages in about five days.
 The newly metamorphosed juvenile shrimps have equal sized chelae; one of these enlarges at a later stage.